Wednesday, April 15, 2020

 Ceremony in Stockholm to commemorate the liberation of Bergen-Belsen concentration camp by Swedish Holocaust Memorial Association

-Despite the coronavirus epidemics, a symbolic ceremony was held today at the "Six Stone Holocaust Monument” at the Stockholm North Cemetery to commemorate the lives of of some 100 survivors who were brought by UNRRA´s White boat action to Stockholm from Bergen Belsen 75 years ago but died shortly after arrival and were buried in Stockholm.
+Despite the coronavirus epidemics, a symbolic ceremony was held today at the "Six Stone Holocaust Monument” at the Stockholm North Cemetery to commemorate the lives of some 100 survivors who were brought by UNRRA´s White boat action to Stockholm from Bergen Belsen 75 years ago but died shortly after arrival and were buried in Stockholm.

 On entering the Bergen-Belsen camp 75 years ago, the British troops encountered thousands of unburied corpses and prisoners who were totally emaciated and ill.
 Initially a concentration camp that provided the surrounding German factories with slave labor, Bergen Belsen had become a de facto death camp in the last weeks of the war.
-There were various epidemics that killed thousands of lives daily.
+There were various epidemics that killed thousands of people daily.

 The special bond connecting the Bergen-Belsen camp and Sweden is that over 9,000 of its former prisoners were transported directly from Germany into Swedish ports to receive medical care.
-Most of the survivors were women who were transported by UNRRA’s on the five so called White Boats.
+Most of the survivors were women who were transported by UNRRA’s on the five so-called White Boats.
 The first of the White Boats left the port of Lübeck at the end of June 1945.
 Most of the boats were adapted to serve as hospitals.

-The “Six Stone Monument” memorial was unveiled in October 2019 in Stockholm to commemorate the lost lives of the Holocaust victims brought to Sweden from Bergen Belsen in 1945.
-The Monument consists of six simple memorial stone stubs representing six death camps as well as six million Jews who perished.
+The “Six Stone Monument” memorial was unveiled in October 2019 in Stockholm to commemorate the lost lives of the Holocaust victims brought to Sweden from Bergen-Belsen in 1945.
+The Monument consists of six simple memorial stone stubs representing six death camps, as well as six million Jews who perished.
 The stones have been placed among the graves of about 80 Holocaust victims who died shortly after their return to Stockholm and were buried at the Cemetery.

 The ceremony consisted of placing the soil brought from Israel on the graves of the victims to symbolize their link with Israel.
 The archival documents indicate clearly that despite the uncertaintainties, it was Eretz Israel (then still a Palestine Mandate) whom the majority of the survivors saw as their future home, as both their towns of origin were destroyed and their families annihilated.
 On this page 40% of the Holocaust survivors declared that they want to leavee Sweden for Israel.